bartlettD/bartlettD.github.io/about.md

 permalink: /about/
 ---

-I'm Dylan, a Hardware Engineer for pay and for fun too!
+I'm Dylan, a Hardware Engineer!
 I decided to start this blog as a place for me to share my projects, try to start some interesting discussions and share some things I think are cool.

 Stay tuned for...
 - Hardware & Firmware Projects